Juan Cruz Álvarez

-Juan Cruz Álvarez (born November 20, 1985 in Arrecifes, Argentina) is a race car driver.
+Juan Cruz Álvarez (born November 20, 1985, in Arrecifes, Argentina) is a former race car driver.

 Career

 Álvarez was the World Series Lights champion in 2003, driving for the Meycom team.
 He moved up to the World Series by Nissan for 2004.
 In 2005 he drove in the inaugural GP2 Series season for Campos Racing, scoring 4.5 points overall.

 He was not retained for 2006, and did not race during this year.
 For 2007 he moved back to Argentina, competing in the Top Race V6 championship.
 He continues in the series for 2008.
-He has also driven in one race of the TC 2000 series, in 2007.
+He has also driven in TC2000 and International GT Open.

+He left racing in 2019 to focus on his DJ career.